Quite simply, we stand for wolves and the ecosystems they depend on.

 Adversaries of wolf protective legislation continue their court battles against the wolves, but now those on the side of the wolves have an important weapon in their arsenal — the restoration of entire ecosystems (even if such benefits are not immediately obvious).
 Disruption of large carnivore populations has led to crop damage, altered stream structures, and changes to the abundance and diversity of birds, mammals, reptiles and invertebrates.
 Game animal populations have greatly increased without large carnivores, crippling the growth of young trees and reducing biodiversity.
 This also contributes to deforestation and results in less carbon sequestration, a potential concern with climate change.
-In order to maintain the resiliency of forest ecosystems, (especially in the face of a rapidly changing climate), the recovery and preservation of large carnivores is essential.
+In order to maintain the resilience of forest ecosystems, (especially in the face of a rapidly changing climate), the recovery and preservation of large carnivores is essential.
 Wolves are endangered in most of the nation and need continued protection to survive and recover.

 The wolf, a highly social animal is in constant peril.
 Hunted down relentlessly, the wolf mourns the loss of family members viciously and unethically trapped, snared, and murdered in in droves.
 He must run for his life daily, year after endless year, because man”kind” will not be bothered by the small concessions it would take to oversee harmonious coexistence.